 I’ve read, I’ve studied, and for a season of last year, I felt it!
 My love of the ministry never wavered.
 I never stopped loving preaching passionately, yet I felt a weariness.
 I didn’t quite understand it.
 I never stopped, but the engine wasn’t running as well.
 My gentle Lord worked in a variety of ways to help me.
 He is faithful!

 Among those things He used was this book, Leading On Empty by Wayne Cordeiro.
-It was during a conversation with my friend, Mark Fowler, where we were each throwing out book titles that we had read or heard about, that he mentioned this book.
+It was during a conversation with a friend where we were each throwing out book titles that we had read or heard about, that he mentioned this book.
 Strangely, I didn’t even think I needed the book at the time but was intrigued when he said he had heard of some prominent pastors who were rescued to some degree by this book.
-Stranger still, when I mentioned some of the books we talked about to my Alicia, she suggested that I read this book!

 Frankly, I’m not ashamed to speak of this in my life.
 If far better men than me have faced it, why shouldn’t I?
 Life has taught me, anyway, that I am far from the strongest person.
 I see more clearly than ever that I am just going along, held in His hands, and living on His grace.
 Because of that grace, we need not live on and on with an empty tank.